 This incentivises customers to maximise the use of greener energy and hopefully reduce their reliance on the more traditional energy later in the day when solar is less prevalent in the overall grid energy mix.

-Earlier this year we introduced our 100% carbon-neutral product, GloGreen.
+Earlier this year we introduced our 100% carbon-offset product, GloGreen.

 With GloGreen we offset 100% of the carbon emissions associated with your electricity usage by buying the equivalent number of carbon credits.